Welcome to Beeley Parish Council

 • Working in partnership with other organisations

-The Council is led by a Chairman who is appointed at the Annual Parish meeting, whose responsibilities include:
+The Council is led by a Chairman who is appointed at Annual Parish meetings, responsible for:

 • Being the public face of the council